Troubled platinum miner Lonmin appoints acting CEO

-LONDON (Reuters) - Platinum miner Lonmin (LMI.L), facing a strained balance sheet, a shortfall in production and lost revenue after a violent strike that left 44 dead, has appointed its chief financial officer as acting chief executive.
+LONDON, Aug 24 (Reuters) - Platinum miner Lonmin, facing a strained balance sheet, a shortfall in production and lost revenue after a violent strike that left 44 dead, has appointed its chief financial officer as acting chief executive.

 The South Africa-focused company, the third-largest in the sector, said Simon Scott would take the helm while chief executive Ian Farmer pursues a course of treatment for an unspecified illness.